FullStackWithLawrence/aws-openai/DEVELOPER_SETUP.md

 ### GitHub Actions

-As a 1-person operation this project depends heavily on automation, so that hopefully, the source code is always well documented and easy to read, and everything works perfectly.
+As a 1-person operation this project depends heavily on GitHub Actions to automate routine activities, so that hopefully, the source code is always well-documented and easy to read, and everything works perfectly.
 We automate the following in this project:

 - Code linting checks, during both pre-commit as well as triggered on pushes to the main branch
 - Unit tests for Python, React and Terraform
 - Semantic Version releases
-- minor version bumps from npm, PyPi and Terraform Registry
+- version bumps from npm, PyPi and Terraform Registry

 ### pre-commit setup